tjake/Jlama/README.md

-# LLM-J / A LLM inference engine for Java
+# Jlama / A LLM inference engine for Java

 ## Introduction

-LLM-J is a pure Java implementation of a LLM inference engine.
+Jlama is a pure Java implementation of a LLM inference engine.

 It currently supports the following models and formats:

-  * GPT-2 (small, medium, large, and XL)
   * Llama & Llama2
+  * GPT-2
   * Huggingface [SafeTensors](https://github.com/huggingface/safetensors) Model format
   * Support for Float16 and Float32 models

 This project is a work in progress.
 There are a lot of things that need to be done, but it is functional.

-LLM-J is built with Java 20 and utilizes the new [Vector API](https://openjdk.java.net/jeps/338) for faster inference.
+Jlama is built with Java 20 and utilizes the new [Vector API](https://openjdk.java.net/jeps/338) for faster inference.

 ## Why?